-The Board of Education of the Town has a capital lease related to a lease purchase agreement for photocopiers.
-This lease purchase agreement runs from December of 2014 through December of 2019 with quarterly payments of \$6,318 which includes interest at a rate of approximately 4.00%.
+The Board of Education of the Town had a capital lease related to a lease purchase agreement for photocopiers.
+This lease purchase agreement ran from December of 2014 through December of 2019 with quarterly payments of \$6,318 which included interest at a rate of approximately 4.00%.
 The gross amount of the photocopiers recorded as an equipment type capital asset is \$114,783.
-These items are being amortized over a 5 year period and the accumulated amortization (depreciation) taken as of June 30, 2019 was \$109,045.
-The remaining annual payments on this lease over the next fiscal year are equal to approximately \$6,318.
-The amount of these payments representing interest is equal to approximately \$65 leaving the net present value of future minimum lease payments equaling \$6,253.
+These items are being amortized over a 5 year period and the accumulated amortization (depreciation) taken as of June 30, 2020 was \$114,783.
+There are no more remaining annual payments on this lease agreement as it was completed during the current fiscal year.